 Chapter 34 Reserved.
-During the last code change cycle the membership voted to delete Chapter 34, Existing Structures, from the IBC and reference the IEBC.
-The provisions that were in Chapter 34 will appear in the International Existing Building Code (IEBC).
-Sections 3402 through 3411 are repeated as IEBC Chapter 4 and Section 3412 as Chapter 14.
+During the 2015 code change cycle the membership voted to delete Chapter 34, Existing Structures, from this code and reference the International Existing Building Code (IEBC)®.
+The provisions that were in Chapter 34 will appear in the IEBC.
+Sections 3402 through 3411 appear as IEBC Chapter 4 and Section 3412 as Chapter 14.

 Chapter 35 Referenced Standards.
 The code contains numerous references to standards that are used to regulate materials and methods of construction.
 Chapter 35 contains a comprehensive list of all standards that are referenced in the code, including the appendices.
 The standards are part of the code to the extent of the reference to the standard (see Section 102.4).
 Compliance with the referenced standard is necessary for compliance with this code.
 By providing specifically adopted standards, the construction and installation requirements necessary for compliance with the code can be readily determined.
-The basis for code compliance is, therefore, established and available on an equal basis to the building code official, contractor, designer and owner.
+The basis for code compliance is, therefore, established and available on an equal basis to the building official, contractor, designer and owner.